 Ed.D. students can hold a maximum of two teaching fellowships a year between years two and six of doctoral study.
-Those seeking additional TF appointments must receive permission from their faculty advisor(s) and the Associate Dean for Doctoral Programs.
+Those seeking additional TF appointments must receive permission from their faculty advisor(s) and the Associate Dean for Degree Programs.

-Year 2 Ed.L.D. students may work up to 20 hours per week in Teaching Fellowships and other co-curricular engagements (Year 1 and Year 3 students are not eligible to hold Teaching Fellowships without Ed.L.D. program approval; see Doctor of Education Leadership Policies and Regulations).
+Year 2 Ed.L.D. students may work up to 20 hours per week in Teaching Fellowships and other co-curricular engagements.